inabikarilibrary/inalib/inapedia/players/german/zuky.md

 # Zuky

-Zuky is a German player, maining Chain.
+Zuky is a German :de: player, maining Chain.
 He was previously known as "Kaito".

 ## Achievements